pronamic/pronamic-payment-gateways-order-button-text-for-woocommerce/README.md

-# Pronamic WooCommerce Gateway Order Button Text Setting
+# Pronamic Payment Gateways Order Button Text for WooCommerce

 This WordPress plugin adds a setting to all WooCommerce gateways for customizing the order button text.
 This allows you to adjust the standard